hyyoxhk/westonpro/README.md

-# Weston-pro
+# Wlrston

-As the name suggests, weston-pro is rewritten weston using the wlroots library
+As the name suggests, wlrston is rewritten weston using the wlroots library

 # Dependencies